 Starting simple worked really well for Miles.
 Over time, I was able to add in beneficial extras that I will talk about in an upcoming post.
-In short, Miles eats a base of a very high quality meat blend consisting of muscle meat, ground bone, and organ meat (varied protein sources), and some natural supplements including dried kelp, human-grade fish oil pills, and homemade blended leafy greens (recipe here).
-For snacks Miles gets USA/Canada bully sticks, and for treats he gets a variety of 1-ingredient meat treats (never raw, always cooked, dehydrated, freeze dried, or air-dried, bought and homemade).
-Since figuring out how to make my own high-quality treats, I almost exclusively make my own using this method and recipe.
+In short, Miles eats a base of a very high quality meat blend consisting of muscle meat, ground bone, and organ meat (varied protein sources), and some natural supplements including dried kelp, human-grade fish oil pills, organic pumpkin, and homemade organic blended leafy greens (recipe here).
+For snacks Miles gets USA/Canada bully sticks, and for treats he gets a variety of 1-ingredient meat treats.
+I almost exclusively make my own using this method and recipe.

 Miles’ Health Test Results